 We measure liquidity on the basis of our ability to meet short-term and long-term operational funding needs, fund additional investments, including acquisitions, and make dividend payments to shareholders.
 Significant factors affecting the management of liquidity are cash flows from operating activities, capital expenditures, cash dividend payments, stock repurchases, access to bank lines of credit and our ability to attract long-term capital with satisfactory terms.
-In the first three months of 2019, we returned capital to our shareholders, by paying \$45.8 million of dividends on our common stock and using \$10.0 million of cash for share repurchases.
+In the first six months of 2019, we returned capital to our shareholders, by paying \$91.5 million of dividends on our common stock and using \$30.0 million of cash for share repurchases.
 Those activities were funded primarily with cash flow from operations.

-We also require cash outlays to fund our operations, our capital expenditures, and an increase in working capital that would be required to accommodate a higher level of business activity for the foreseeable future, as well as our rate of cash dividends, and potential future acquisitions.
+We also require cash outlays to fund our operations, our capital expenditures, our working capital requirements to accommodate anticipated levels of business activity, as well as our rate of cash dividends, and potential future acquisitions.
 We have contractual obligations for long-term debt, operating leases, purchase obligations, and certain other long-term liabilities that are summarized in the table of Contractual Obligations in our Annual Report on Form 10-K for the year ended December 31, 2018.
+As described in Note 15 - Commitments and Contingencies in the Notes to Condensed Consolidated Financial Statements, during the second quarter of 2019 the Company recorded a charge of \$22.9 million related to a multi-employer pension plan.
+The associated liability is required to be paid in regularly scheduled installment payments over the next 58 years, unless otherwise settled in a lump sum.
+As of June 30, 2019, the company has made payments of \$0.6 million in the first six months of 2019.
 As a result of the TCJA, we also have an obligation to fund, over the next seven years, the Company's liability for the transition tax on the deemed repatriation of foreign earnings.